AdobeDocs/experience-manager-learn.en/help/cloud-service/introduction/drive-content-velocity-for-sites.md

     Interactive content (oftentimes located on the homepage) might require highly interactive experiences, and therefore, will require front-end CSS designers to work with business authors to update.
 Homepage maintenance would require a different permission structure and approval process than something like a reference page, which would be easier to update.
 Sound governance, efficiency, and quality begin with clear content ownership.
 Consider performing a content audit that answers these questions:

-    * Who will be authoring what?
+    * Who is authoring what?
 And when?
     * What are the different permission structures that need to be applied to each kind of content?
     * What are the experiences on the site that will change, and which ones will remain relatively static?
     * Who is going to own what content?